robolyst/osquant/content/papers/monitoring-trading-systems/index.md

       retries: 50
 ```

-Take note of the healthcheck.
+Take note of the health check.
 Elastic Search can take a few moments to start up.
 We'll want Filebeat to wait before it tries to connect.
-By adding the healthcheck, Docker will know to wait until Elastic Search is ready.
+By adding the health check, Docker will know to wait until Elastic Search is ready.

 ## Filebeat